VincentAlcazer/StatAid/paper.md

 - Univariate analysis and models for time-dependant outcome: Kaplan-Meier curves and cox regression

-- Multivariate analysis and models for continuous and categorical outcome
+- Multivariate analysis and models for continuous, categorical and time-dependant outcomes

 Its user-friendly interface can guide any clinician or researcher even with no previous software experience for its statistical analysis.
 In addition to a local version, a ready-to-use online version [(https://vincentalcazer.shinyapps.io/StatAid/)](https://vincentalcazer.shinyapps.io/StatAid/) is also alvailable, providing access to `StatAid` everywhere even on hospital / research center computers where no external software can be installed.